jmcook1186/biosnicar_parameterization/README.md

 Note that here Malg is expressed in units of kg/kg which is equal to Malg in ppb * 1e-9

+Note also that the broadband extinction coefficient is weighted by the spectral distribution of the incoming irradiance, which is variable.
+Therefore, we include the option to run this with completely clear or completely cloudy skies.
+The user may then decide to implement a linear ramp between these two end member states based on the cloud cover in their specific use-case.

 <img src="./Assets/ALG_BBEXT.jpg" width=500>
 plot showing spectral extinction coefficient for increasing Malg
 <img src="./Assets/WVL_SPECTRALEXT.jpg" width=500>